Frank H. Krusen: Research and education

-Although Krusen's successes in administration, education, and research are impressive enough, what is most recognized about his contributions nationally and internationally is the key role he played in establishing the specialty of PM&R within the American Board of Medical Specialties.
-In addition, he joined John Stanley Coulter and others to establish the American Congress of Physical Therapy, and, as president, he was involved in the effort to establish an Academy of Physical Therapy Physicians, in 1938, the organization that became the American Academy of Physical Medicine and Rehabilitation in 1955.
-Krusen, therefore, worked for nearly two decades to have PM&R recognized as a medical specialty.
+Although Krusen's successes in administration, education, and research are impressive enough, what is most recognized about his contributions nationally and internationally is the key role he played in establishing the specialty of PM&R in the American Board of Medical Specialties.
+He joined John Stanley Coulter and others to establish the American Congress of Physical Therapy.
+As its president in 1938, he was involved in the effort to establish an Academy of Physical Therapy Physicians, the organization that became the American Academy of Physical Medicine and Rehabilitation in 1955.

-Krusen's efforts were supported by a strategic alliance with the wealthy and influential philanthropist M. Bernard Baruch and the formation of the Baruch Committee, which resulted in large grants to academic centers to create PM&R research and training programs throughout the country.
+Krusen worked for nearly two decades to have PM&R recognized as a medical specialty.
+His efforts were supported by a strategic alliance with the wealthy and influential philanthropist M. Bernard Baruch and the formation of the Baruch Committee, which resulted in large grants to academic centers to create PM&R research and training programs throughout the country.
 Krusen's vision to establish the specialty of physical medicine was eventually codified by the American Board of Medical Specialties in 1947.

 Krusen was elected the first chairman of the new American Board of Physical Medicine, but the first Board certificate was granted to John S. Coulter, MD, in recognition of his pioneering role in the field.
 Krusen received Certificate No. 2 diary entry at this time reflects on the long road to this achievement.
 “I feel that I must record at this point in my diary my extreme gratification concerning the establishment of the American Board of Physical Medicine.
 After all, this is the culmination of my eighteen years of effort in the field of physical medicine and now as I look back over my diary, I realize that I have had the unique privilege of participating in and contributing toward the birth of a new medical specialty.
-It is hard for me to put into words my feelings of gratification in the realization of the fact that at last the long fight has been won and that the years of labor to establish this specialty, to train workers in the field, to develop practice, teaching and research have finally been rewarded by proper recognition from organized medicine as a whole” (internal document, Mayo Clinic, Rochester, MN).
+It is hard for me to put into words my feelings of gratification in the realization of the fact that at last the long fight has been won and that the years of labor to establish this specialty, to train workers in the field, to develop practice, teaching and research have finally been rewarded by proper recognition from organized medicine as a whole,” according to an internal document from the Mayo Clinic.